 The following photo shows the loose sequence of just under a dozen stitches made before pulling the thread.

-And - yes - I'm dyslexic & accordingly do my couture stitch sequence inside out & backwards
+And - yes - I'm a little bit rock & roll and slightly dyslexic & accordingly my couture stitch sequence is classically inside out & backwards

 BUT